 If students must bring their cell phones to school, they must be kept in the student's locker and remain in the off position during school hours.
 If a cell phone is found to be out of a student's locker the cell phone will be confiscated and the student will receive a detention.
-In addition, parents many be required to come to the school office to retrieve their child's cell phone.
+In addition, parents may be required to come to the school office to retrieve their child's cell phone.
 Absolutely no cell phones will be allowed to be used in locker rooms or bathrooms.
 If a phone is found to be misused, then referral for a suspension will occur.
 The "Apple Watch" or similar Multifunctional watch/electronic device shall be used as a time device only during regular school hours with its other applications (including Wi-Fi access) disabled.
+A watch being used as a phone will result in the same cell phone disciplinary actions as stated above.